 You can use the Volume buttons on the remote control to adjust the volume as you project a presentation with audio.
-You can also use the volume buttons on the projector's control panel (EX5210/EX7210).
 The volume buttons control the projector's internal speaker system.

 You must adjust the volume separately for each connected input source.